mobjohnson/bewd_ta_prep/class14/final_project_thoughts.md

 The goal for this class is to make something that works!!!

-You will be submitting your ideas, along with a description of scope of implementation for instructors.
+You will be submitting your ideas, along with a description of scope of implementation for instructors to review prior to starting work.